arsalan-dev-engineer/bash-program/README.md

 ## Bash Commands and Concepts

-This table summarizes various Bash commands and concepts, providing a brief explanation and a simple example for each.
+This table summarises various Bash commands and concepts, providing a brief explanation and a simple example for each.
 It serves as a quick reference for understanding and using these commands effectively in your Bash scripts.

 <br>